foxdonut/meiosis/helpers/routing/README.md

 Using an array of route segments opens up some nice possibilities:

-- Navigating to parent, sibling, or child route
+- Navigating to same, parent, sibling, or child route
 - Creating reusable child routes
 - Managing pages and transitions independently of route paths